-Walt Aikens was a first team All-Big South selection this season after he picked off three passes this season.
+Walt Aikens was a first team All-Big South selection this season after he picked off three passes.
 Aiken is a big, physical corner who took the time to participate in an interview with Pro Football Spot.
 (Photo credit: libertyflamesnation.com)

-First off I want to say thanks for doing this.
+First off I want to say thank you for joining us.